sairaja666/sairaja666/README.md

 ## 👨‍💼 About Me

-I'm a passionate **Cloud Developer** with over **5 years of experience** in designing, developing, and deploying cloud applications.
+I'm a passionate **Cloud Developer** Experience in designing, developing, and deploying cloud applications.
 I’ve worked on enterprise-scale systems during my time at **TCS (client: Microsoft)** and gained research exposure during my internship at **RCI, DRDO**.
 I focus on scalable architecture, automation, security, and performance optimization in the cloud.

 ---